-Scheduling Overheads.
-Finally, we evaluate the total scheduling overheads for the various schemes.
-These include the overheads of offline training, classification, queueing, and server selection using the greedy algorithm.
-Figure 12 shows the execution time breakdown for selected single-threaded and multithreaded applications.
-These applications are representative of workloads submitted throughout the execution of the medium-load scenario.
+Scheduling overheads: Finally, we evaluate the total scheduling overheads for the various schemes.
+These include the overheads of offline training, classification and server selection using the greedy algorithm.
+Figure 8 shows the execution time breakdown for selected single-threaded and multi-threaded applications.
+These applications are representative of workloads submitted throughout the execution of the medium load scenario.
 All bars are normalized to the execution time of the application in isolation in the best SC.
-Training and classification for heterogeneity and interference are performed in parallel, so there is a single bar for each for every workload.
+Training and classification for heterogeneity and interference are performed in parallel so there is a single bar for each, for every workload.
 There is no bar for the least-loaded scheduler for mcf, since it was one of the benchmarks that did not terminate successfully.
 Paragon achieves lower execution times for the majority of applications and close to optimal.
-The overheads of the recommendation system are low: 1.2% for training and 0.09% for classification.
-The overheads from queueing are less than 1.5% in all cases, while the overheads of the greedy algorithm are less than 0.1% in most cases, with the exceptions of soplex and genenet that required extensive backtracking, which was handled with a timeout.
+The overheads of the recommendation system are low; 1.2% for training and 0.09% for classification.
+The overheads of the greedy algorithm are less than 0.1% in most cases with the exceptions of soplex and genenet that required extensive backtracking which was handled with a timeout.
 Overall, Paragon performs accurate classification and efficient scheduling within 1 minute of the application's arrival, which is marginal for most workloads.

-6.2.
-Comparison of Schedulers: Large Scale
+5.2 Comparison of Schedulers: Large scale

-Performance Impact.
-Figure 13 shows the performance for the three workload scenarios on the 1000-server EC2 cluster.
-Similar to the results on the local cluster, the low-load scenario, in general, does not create significant performance challenges.
-Nevertheless, Paragon outperforms the other three schemes: it maintains QoS for 91% of workloads and achieves, on average, 0.96 of the performance of a workload running in isolation in the best SC.
-When moving to the case of high-load, the difference between schedulers becomes more obvious.
-While the heterogeneity and interference-oblivious schemes degrade performance by an average of 22% and 34%, and violate QoS for 96% and 97% of workload, respectively, Paragon degrades performance by only 4% and guarantees QoS for 61% of workloads.
+Performance impact: Figure 9 shows the performance for the three workload scenarios on the 1,000-server EC2 cluster.
+Similar to the results on the local cluster, the low load scenario, in general, does not create significant performance challenges.
+Nevertheless, Paragon outperforms the other three schemes, it maintains QoS for 91% of workloads and achieves on average 0.96 of the performance of a workload running in isolation in the best SC.
+When moving to the case of high load, the difference between schedulers becomes more obvious.
+While the heterogeneity and interference-oblivious schemes degrade performance by an average of 22% and 34% and violate QoS for 96% and 97% of workload respectively, Paragon degrades performance only by 4% and guarantees QoS for 61% of workloads.
 The least-loaded scheduler degrades performance by 48% on average, while some applications do not terminate (crash).
 The differences in performance are larger for workloads submitted when the system is heavily loaded and becomes oversubscribed.
-Although ARQ forces certain workloads to wait until resources are made available, the total performance degradation is still bounded and small (only 0.6% of workloads degrade more than 20%), since it coschedules workloads that minimize destructive interference.
-Without the use of the admission control protocol, performance degradation is higher, with 56% of workloads maintaining their QoS, which is still significantly higher than for the heterogeneity and/or interference-oblivious schemes.
+Although, we simply queue applications in FIFO order until resources become available, Paragon bounds performance degradation (only 0.6% of workloads degrade more than 20%), since it co-schedules workloads that minimize destructive interference.
+We plan to incorporate a better admission control protocol in the scheduler in future work.